 Why did you apply to this specific job?
 Do you admire the company?
 Are you a regular customer?

-Answer the question to emphasize the talents that you could bring to the team.
+Answer the question so you emphasize the talents that you bring to the team.

 Now is when you get to talk about hobbies and clubs.